The Names (DeLillo novel): Reception

 In his 1987 book-length study of DeLillo's works up to that point, however, Tom LeClair lauded The Names as DeLillo's finest work.
 David Cowart said the same, in 2008.
-In 2007, The Names was listed in New York as one of the author's supreme achievements, along with White Noise, Libra, and Pafko at the Wall, with a reviewer writing, "Mixing DeLillo’s brilliant gloss on America’s place in the world in the seventies with a comic portrait of a failing marriage and Pynchonesque story of a mysterious, murderous cult, The Names is a summa of everything he’d learned up to that point, his last and greatest seventies novel, and one of his greatest novels, full stop."
+In 2007, The Names was listed in New York magazine as one of the author's supreme achievements, along with White Noise, Libra, and Pafko at the Wall, with a reviewer writing, "Mixing DeLillo’s brilliant gloss on America’s place in the world in the seventies with a comic portrait of a failing marriage and Pynchonesque story of a mysterious, murderous cult, The Names is a summa of everything he’d learned up to that point, his last and greatest seventies novel, and one of his greatest novels, full stop."
 In 2006, Geoff Dyer wrote in The Daily Telegraph that he considered The Names to be the "great leap forward" in DeLillo's career; Dyer, later, hailed it, in The Guardian, as "a prophetic, pre-9/11 masterpiece: a 21st-century novel published in 1982,” and he argued that it should have been one of three novels by the author (along with White Noise and Underworld) to win the Man Booker Prize.

 In a review of a later book by the same writer, Joshua Ferris mentioned the dialogue of the British security consultant Charles Maitland (such as his complaints about new people's republics emerging and areas' names being changed), as an example of DeLillo's skill with sentences, arguing that the author "artfully reveals Maitland’s Western view of things, while guiding the reader to ask: Who’s changing the names, and why?
 Smile, and the history of colonialism and the civil wars it ignited will be scrubbed out, with a quip."
 Jeff Somers ranked it fourth among 17 books by DeLillo and wrote, "Challenging and cerebral, the central question of the novel concerns how far context and words go towards shaping perception and, therefore, reality?"
 Paul Petrovic, Fran Mason, and Eileen Battersby have claimed the novel to be underrated, with Battersby writing, "Richard Ford conveys what America sounds like, how it thinks.
 But DeLillo explains how it fears; he describes America’s communal dread."